 What does this mean for you?
 In a nutshell, your premiums are likely to be cheaper if your odds of dying are lower.
 So if your chances are low, it's a great time to buy life insurance.
 For example, based on a stepped policy with NobleOak, there could be a $104.26* difference in price between a life insurance policy aged 31 and 40.

-Needless to say, you longer you put if off, the more expensive your premiums are likely to be, especially if you have developed any health conditions.
+Needless to say, the longer you put it off, the more expensive your premiums are likely to be, especially if you've developed any health conditions.

 *Stepped level premiums are based on a sample profile from NobleOak Premium Direct Life Insurance in February 2019.
 Level premium is made up for illustrative purposes.